sebadob/hiqlite/examples/simple-walkthrough/README.md

 This example shows the basic usage of the project.

-Most options are hardcoded for simplicity and you only need to provide the `--node-id` during startup to make this example as simple and easy as possible.
+Most options are hardcoded for simplicity, and you only need to provide the `--node-id` during startup to make this example as simple and easy as possible.

 You can run the example either with a single node, or with a 3 node Raft cluster.